History of the Seattle Mariners: 1965–1976: Origins and formation

 The Pilots lawsuit continued until 1976.
 At trial, the American League offered to give Seattle an expansion baseball franchise in return for dropping the suit, and details were ironed out over the next year.
-To keep the league with an even number of teams, a formal expansion proceeding was held, with a second team, the Blue Jays, being awarded to the city of Toronto (also allowing both leagues to place a team in Canada, the National League's Montreal Expos [now the Washington Nationals] having been established in 1969).
-The new Seattle team, to begin play in 1977, was to be owned by a consortium led by entertainer Danny Kaye, along with Stanley Golub, Walter Schoenfeld, Lester Smith, James Stillwell Jr. and James A. Walsh.
+To keep the league with an even number of teams, a formal expansion proceeding was held, with a second team, the Blue Jays, awarded to the city of Toronto (also allowing both leagues to place a team in Canada, the National League's Montreal Expos (now the Washington Nationals) having been established in 1969).
+The new Seattle team, to begin play in 1977, was to be owned by a consortium led by entertainer Danny Kaye, along with Stanley Golub, Walter Schoenfeld, Lester Smith, James Stillwell Jr., and James A. Walsh.
+The cost of the franchise was approximately $5.5 million, similar to the cost for the Pilots in 1969.

 The name "Mariners" was chosen by club officials in August 1976 from over 600 names submitted by 15,000 entrants in a name-the-team contest.
-The name was submitted by Roger Szmodis of Bellevue, Washington.
+The name was submitted by Roger Szmodis of suburban Bellevue.
 However, when the Mariners attempted to reach Szmodis about the prize he had won as a result of his entry being chosen, they were unable to make contact with him, with all efforts to track the man down for years being unsuccessful.
 According to Dick Vertlieb, the first general manager of the Mariners, he wanted to name the team "Hustlers" or "Pros" and dress them in black, even stating his disappointment in an interview for the eventual name chosen that he described as "lame".